meltwater/drone-cache/README.md

 <p align="center"><img src="images/drone_gopher.png" width="400"></p>

-A Drone plugin for caching current workspace files between builds to reduce your build times.
-You can provide your own cache key templates, specify archive format and you can use an S3 bucket or a mounted volume as storage for your cached files.
+A Drone plugin for caching current workspace files between builds to reduce your build times. `drone-cache` is a small CLI program, written in Go without any external OS dependencies (such as tar, etc).

+With `drone-cache`, you can provide your **own cache key templates**, specify **archive format** (tar, tar.gz, etc) and you can use **an S3 bucket or a mounted volume** as storage for your cached files, even better you can implement **your own storage backend** to cover your use case.

 For the detailed usage information and a list of the available options please take a look at [usage](#usage) and checkout [examples](#examples).
 If you want to learn more about custom cache keys, see [cache key templates](docs/cache_key_templates.md).